ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/webpack-2/index.md

 import '../css/app.css';
 ```

-And that's it - you can now override ag-Grid CSS with your own in `./css/app.css`.
+And that's it - you can now override AG Grid CSS with your own in `./css/app.css`.
 For example,
 the following would set the cell background to green across the board.

 ```css